 Although the UW HIMT program is a collaborative program with four partner campuses, CAHIIM accredits each institution independently.
 In 2015, UW-Green Bay was the first campus to receive accreditation.
-UW-Parkside is in candidacy status, pending accreditation review by CAHIIM, and the other partner campuses will apply for accreditation in the future.
-UW-Parkside is accepting applications from all students, including those interested in a CAHIIM-accredited HIM track.
+UW-Parkside and UW-Stevens Point are in candidacy status, pending accreditation review by CAHIIM, and the other partner campuses will apply for accreditation in the future.
+UW-Parkside and UW-Stevens Point are accepting applications from all students, including those interested in a CAHIIM-accredited HIM track.

 If AHIMA professional certification exams are of interest to you, please speak with your adviser for additional guidance and information as to when your campus will be fully accredited.

 Add/drop/withdrawal deadlines for the University of Wisconsin Bachelor of Science in Health Information Management and Technology are subject to the policies of your home campus.

 Prior to withdrawing, we recommend that you talk with your instructor and/or adviser.
 For more information about the withdrawal policy and deadlines, please contact your home campus adviser.